vpfautz/manhelper/README.md

 # man helper

-A tiny tool to show man page entries to a given cli.
+A tiny tool to show man page entries to a given CLI.

 ## Requirements